-If you are 16 and over, or you will turn 16 within two weeks, sign the declaration yourself.
-You don't need permission from a person with parental responsibility.
+If you are 16 and older, or you will turn 16 within two weeks, sign the declaration yourself.
+You do not require permission from the individual(s) with parental responsibility.

-For applicants with a learning disability who cannot understand the consequences of signing the declaration in section 9, applicant should write an X in the signature box in the presence of a Notary Public or a Senior Civil Registry & Passport Office Official.
-A permission letter should be submitted from the individual with parental responsibility.
+For applicants with a learning disability who cannot understand the consequences of signing the declaration in section 9, someone with parental responsibility should give their permission.
+Please use section 8 of the form to explain why the applicant cannot sign the declaration.
+A supporting letter should be submitted from the individual with parental responsibility.